Advisor: Mr. Rothenburg

-If you love to sing in a group and want to learn many songs of various styles, come out every Wednesday from 2:35 to 4pm in the Music room (172).
+If you love to sing in a group and want to learn many songs of various styles, come out every Friday at lunch (10:40-11:45 in the Music room (172).
 You do not have to be a music student or have any music reading experience.
 All you need is a good ear, a willingness to project and pitch your voice, and lots of enthusiasm.
-This choir performs at North's Remembrance Day service, Christmas Harmony concert, and May Melodies concert.
-It also competes at the Barrie Kiwanis Music Festival.
+This choir performs at North's Remembrance Day service, Holiday Harmony concert, and ArtBeats concert.

 Meetings: Mondays, 10:40-11:45am, all year, Music Room (172)

 The Gifted/Enriched Advisory Council is comprised of students at Barrie North Collegiate who provide student input into the Gifted/Enriched program at BNC.
 Students meet once a month to advise staff on academic and social issues related to Gifted/Enriched programming.

 The Green Team is a club that partakes in activities to promote environmental awareness.